 A right of appeal exists from the grant or refusal of and interdict or interim interdict.
 In the Sheriff Court, a party can appeal to the Sheriff Appeal Court, and thereafter may appeal with leave to the Court of Session.
 In the Court of Session it will be to the Inner House initially.

 If an interdict is perpetual, it will apply without any restriction on its duration.

-The process of interdict is quasi criminal, and if the party who has been interdicted fails to observe the terms of the interdict, once notified of it, he is liable to summary punishment, which can include a fine or imprisonment.
-In a recent case before the Court of Session Paul Mackenzie was sentenced to 10 months imprisonment for his repeated breach of an interim interdict and interdict obtained against him.
+The process of interdict is quasi-criminal and a party who has been interdicted who fails to observe the terms of the interdict, once notified of it, is liable to summary punishment, which can include a fine or imprisonment.
+In one case before the Court of Session Paul Mackenzie was sentenced to 10 months imprisonment for his repeated breach of an interim interdict and interdict obtained against him.
 In sentencing him the Court referred to his "wilful defiance" of the Court's orders and "that only a prison sentence would adequately mark the gravity and circumstances of the breaches".
 A reminder not only of the consequences of ignoring the court but also how useful the order can be in protecting rights.

-Whilst a useful and on occasions game-changing remedy, parties should bear in mind that interim interdict is always obtained at the claimant's risk.
+Whilst a useful and on occasions game-changing remedy, parties should bear in mind that an interim interdict is always obtained at the claimant's risk.
 The potential repercussions of an interim interdict can be serious and, if that order is later recalled, damages for wrongful interdict can be payable, and these may be substantial.
-Recent cases before the courts in Scotland have supported the proposition that, in general, recall of an interim interdict amounts to conclusive proof that the order was wrongfully obtained, with the only issue then being the level of damages payable as a consequence.
+Courts in Scotland have supported the proposition that, in general, recall of an interim interdict amounts to conclusive proof that the order was wrongfully obtained, with the only issue then being the level of damages payable as a consequence.
 Whilst such cases are rare, the risk cannot be underestimated.